pd4d10/vite-plugin-svgr/README.md

 import Logo from "./logo.svg?react";
 ```

-If you are using TypeScript, there is also a declaration helper for better type inference:
+If you are using TypeScript, there is also a declaration helper for better type inference.
+Add the following to `vite-env.d.ts`:

 ```ts
 /// <reference types="vite-plugin-svgr/client" />